Benefits of Super Raw Food (+ Fermented Salsa recipe)Updated: August 13, 2017Fermented Foods, Recipes

 Lacto-fermented foods are rich in enzymes as well as beneficial bacteria and are ideally served as condiments with a meal that also includes cooked foods.
 The enzymes in lacto-fermented or “super raw” foods more than compensate for the enzymes lost in foods that are cooked.

-The easiest lacto-fermented raw food to get started with is salsa as it is very easy and well accepted by family members even when fermented.
+One of the easiest lacto-fermented raw food to get started with is salsa.
+It is well accepted by family members even when fermented and simple to make.
 You can make it as mild or spicy as you like simply with the omission or addition of various types of peppers to suit your taste.

 Sarah, The Healthy Home Economist